 Think about it.
 You want people to sign up for your email list so that you can send them content and sell to them.
 But what do they get?

 Yeah, they get your content.
 But what do they get right now?
-All of the best list building strategies have one thing in common—they give people something in return for joining your email subscriber list.
+All of the best list-building strategies have 1 thing in common—they give people something in return for joining your email subscriber list.

 If you want to grow your email list, you usually need to give people something in return.
-There’s actually psychology research on the topic—the concept is called the “norm of reciprocity.”
+There’s actually psychological research on the topic—the concept is called the “norm of reciprocity.”